ordina-jworks/ordina-jworks.github.io/_posts/2017-12-30-JS-Conf-Budapest-day-2.md

 Opher is a designer and developer.
 In his talk, Opher shared his vision on how animations come to live.
 </p></blockquote>

-After we got introduced to Opher’s cute dog named Blizzard, which grew up to a direwolf that can be casted directly in a TV show about dragons and an upcoming winter, Opher started his talk with some child nostalgia from Disney.
-He shared his amazement about the animations used in old animated movies such as The Lion King, especially since they were hand drawn, and how these animation bring the characters and surroundings to life.
+After we got introduced to Opher’s cute dog named _Blizzard_, which grew up to a direwolf that can be casted directly in a TV show about dragons and an upcoming winter, Opher started his talk with some child nostalgia from Disney.
+He shared his amazement about the animations used in old animated movies such as _The Lion King_, especially since they were hand drawn, and how these animation bring the characters and surroundings to life.

-But how do animations come to life?
-Two of the influencing factors are Follow Through and Overlapping Actions, which are part of the 12 basic principles of animation.
+Now, how do animations come to life?
+Two of the influencing factors are _Follow Through_ and _Overlapping Actions_, which are part of the 12 basic principles of animation.
 The Follow Through principle defines that not every part of a moving entity moves the same way and stops the same way.
 Rather when one part of an entity stops, the other parts will follow through and come back.
 To illustrate this, Opher showed us an animation of a moving carrot that stopped suddenly, causing the leaves to go further before they stopped moving as well.

 The Overlapping Action principle means that when an entity is moving, its looser parts start moving later.
 The animation of the moving carrot clearly showed that the carrot itself moved in a smooth way, while the leaves were being dragged behind the carrot.